Skip to main content

 • Soft or spongy spots when pressed

-• May or may not have visible granule loss at impact site
+• May or may not have visible granule loss at the impact site

 • Often more numerous on roof slopes facing the storm